 5. Content creation

 Content creation relates to the development of all text, videos, and images on your website and that are used for marketing purposes off-site.
+It can include anything from writing product descriptions and blog posts to crafting video tutorials and taking high-quality product photos.
 This content cumulatively establishes and develops your brand image.

 It should all be cohesive, positive, and thoughtfully created.
 Hiring a content creator can be an effective alternative to developing this skill.
 However, you must still have a solid understanding so that you can make savvy decisions.